Efficiently Computing Compact Formal Explanations: Abstract

 \section{Abstract}

-Building on $\VeriX$ (\textsc{veri}fied e\textsc{x}plainability)~\cite{verix}, a system for producing \emph{optimal verified explanations} for machine learning model outputs, we present $\VeriXplus$, which significantly improves both the \emph{size} and the \emph{generation time} of verified explanations.
+Building on $\VeriX$ (\textsc{veri}fied e\textsc{x}plainability), a system for producing \emph{optimal verified explanations} for machine learning models, we present $\VeriXplus$, which significantly improves both the \emph{size} and the generation \emph{time} of formal explanations.
 We introduce a bound propagation-based sensitivity technique to improve the size, and a binary search-based traversal with confidence ranking for improving time---the two techniques are orthogonal and can be used independently or together.
-We also show how to adapt the QuickXplain~\cite{quickxplain} algorithm to our setting to provide a trade-off between size and time.
+We also show how to adapt the QuickXplain algorithm to our setting to provide a trade-off between size and time.
 Experimental evaluations on standard benchmarks demonstrate significant improvements on both metrics, e.g., a size reduction of $38\%$ on the GTSRB dataset and a time reduction of $90\%$ on MNIST.
-We also explore applications of our verified explanations and show that explanation size is a useful proxy for both incorrectness detection and out-of-distribution detection.
+We demonstrate that our approach is scalable to transformers and real-world scenarios such as autonomous aircraft taxiing and sentiment analysis.
+We conclude by showcasing several novel applications of formal explanations.